sleicht/dotfiles-zsh/dotfiles-marketplace/git-conventional-commits/docs/conventional-commits-spec.md

 * Making it easier for people to contribute to your projects, by allowing them to explore a more structured commit history.

-FAQ
+## FAQ

-How should I deal with commit messages in the initial development phase?
+### How should I deal with commit messages in the initial development phase?

 We recommend that you proceed as if you've already released the product.
 Typically *somebody*, even if it's your fellow software developers, is using your software.
 They'll want to know what's fixed, what breaks etc.

-Are the types in the commit title uppercase or lowercase?
+### Are the types in the commit title uppercase or lowercase?

 Any casing may be used, but it's best to be consistent.

-What do I do if the commit conforms to more than one of the commit types?
+### What do I do if the commit conforms to more than one of the commit types?

 Go back and make multiple commits whenever possible.
 Part of the benefit of Conventional Commits is its ability to drive us to make more organized commits and PRs.

-Doesn’t this discourage rapid development and fast iteration?
+### Doesn't this discourage rapid development and fast iteration?

 It discourages moving fast in a disorganized way.
 It helps you be able to move fast long term across multiple projects with varied contributors.

-Might Conventional Commits lead developers to limit the type of commits they make because they'll be thinking in the types provided?
+### Might Conventional Commits lead developers to limit the type of commits they make because they'll be thinking in the types provided?

 Conventional Commits encourages us to make more of certain types of commits such as fixes.
 Other than that, the flexibility of Conventional Commits allows your team to come up with their own types and change those types over time.

-How does this relate to SemVer?
+### How does this relate to SemVer?

 `fix` type commits should be translated to `PATCH` releases. `feat` type commits should be translated to `MINOR` releases.
 Commits with `BREAKING CHANGE` in the commits, regardless of type, should be translated to `MAJOR` releases.

-How should I version my extensions to the Conventional Commits Specification, e.g. `@jameswomack/conventional-commit-spec`?
+### How should I version my extensions to the Conventional Commits Specification, e.g. `@jameswomack/conventional-commit-spec`?

 We recommend using SemVer to release your own extensions to this specification (and encourage you to make these extensions!)

-What do I do if I accidentally use the wrong commit type?
+### What do I do if I accidentally use the wrong commit type?

-When you used a type that's of the spec but not the correct type, e.g. `fix` instead of `feat`
+**When you used a type that's of the spec but not the correct type, e.g. `fix` instead of `feat`**

 Prior to merging or releasing the mistake, we recommend using `git rebase -i` to edit the commit history.
 After release, the cleanup will be different according to what tools and processes you use.

-When you used a type *not* of the spec, e.g. `feet` instead of `feat`
+**When you used a type *not* of the spec, e.g. `feet` instead of `feat`**

 In a worst case scenario, it's not the end of the world if a commit lands that does not meet the Conventional Commits specification.
 It simply means that commit will be missed by tools that are based on the spec.

-Do all my contributors need to use the Conventional Commits specification?
+### Do all my contributors need to use the Conventional Commits specification?

 No!
 If you use a squash based workflow on Git lead maintainers can clean up the commit messages as they're merged—adding no workload to casual committers.
 A common workflow for this is to have your git system automatically squash commits from a pull request and present a form for the lead maintainer to enter the proper git commit message for the merge.

-How does Conventional Commits handle revert commits?
+### How does Conventional Commits handle revert commits?

 Reverting code can be complicated: are you reverting multiple commits? if you revert a feature, should the next release instead be a patch?